 WE HOPE TO MAKE SUCH A STATEMENT AT THE CONCLUSION OF TDM VERSION 2 TESTING.

-TDM Prototypes were developed at <<n>> CCSDS member agencies: <<list>>.
-A suite of <<n>> test cases covered the interagency exchange and processing of the new tracking data types.
-The tracking data were collected during operational tracking passes for <<n>> different spacecraft managed by <<n>> different member agencies.
-Operational tracking assets situated on <<n>> continents managed by <<n>> different tracking networks were used in the data collection.
+TDM Prototypes were developed at 3 CCSDS member agencies: (ESA, DLR, NASA) and 2 supporting companies (AGI, GMV).
+A suite of 5 test cases covered the interagency exchange and processing of the new tracking data types.
+The tracking data were collected during operational tracking passes for 5 different space objects (4 spacecraft, 1 debris) managed by 3 different member agencies.
+Operational tracking assets situated on 3 continents managed by 4 different tracking networks were used in the data collection.
 Based on this operational diversity and the positive test results, the TDM prototyping effort successfully addresses the Blue Book promotion criteria.
 It is thus proposed to approve the updated Tracking Data Message as a CCSDS Recommended Standard.

 TRACKING DATA MESSAGE TEST PLAN